-March 2026 Incident: Shopify Terminating Rate Request Early, Triggering Backup Rates
+March 2026: RESOLVED - Shopify Terminating Rate Request Early, Triggering Backup Rates

 Impact: Slower carriers may result in Shopify timing out requests to ShipperHQ prior to ShipperHQ responding.
 Most impacted carriers include FedEx small package with delivery dates or calendar enabled as well as certain LTL Freight carriers